 Fun Fact: Did you know that let serves are one of the most misunderstood rules in all of tennis?
 Here are the facts.

-Other Tips and Techniques to Improve Your Half Volley
+Other Tips And Techniques To Improve Your Half Volley

 3 Keys To Better Half Volleys In Tennis

-There are three important keys to remember as you practice and execute the half volley: how your body is positioned, how your racquet is positioned, and your body's momentum.
-In this section I will outline specific ways to execute the proper strategic positioning for each.
+There are three important keys to remember as you practice and execute the half volley:

 Body Position